What is a Case Management Hearing?

 Felony cases in Mohave County, Arizona have several pretrial hearings that are scheduled.
 One of those hearings is called a Case Management Hearing.

 As far as the plea offer, sometimes the court wants to make sure that if there is a plea offer that’s made, the defendant needs to know about it.
-So, the defendant can know right away whether the plea offer is an option that they wish to pursue.
-So, after the case management hearing is concluded, the case will be set for an omnibus hearing.
+The defendant can know right away whether the plea offer is an option that they wish to pursue.
+After the case management hearing is concluded, the case will be set for an omnibus hearing.
 And, I’ve made another video about what an omnibus hearing is, so you can understand that.